Sliding Scale Of Idealism Versus Cynicism / Video Games

 Mass Effect gives the players a great deal of choice in deciding what is the right thing to do in a very wide range of situations and how the main character reacts to the actions of other people, but overall the series tends to combine both strong idealism and cynicism at the same time and doing it quite well.
 The idealism is rarely blue-eyed and cynicism is usually constructive instead of being misanthropic or nihilistic.
 This is notably displayed in the arguments that a Paragon Shepard (idealist) has with Javik (cynic), with both of them coming up with perfectly valid points that each of them are forced to recognize.
 Very much leaning towards an existentialist outlook, Taking A Third Option could be seen as the series main theme, solving problems by accepting ambivalence and taking a different point of view.

 Halo is ever-so-slightly towards idealism.
-Halo: Evolutions is much darker than the games or other novels, as a lot of stories, such as Stomping on the heels of a fuss and the Mona Lisa, end with a betrayal and the death of the protagonist.
-The games are much lighter, with a lot of Heroic Sacrifices and Halo 3 ends with not only the end of the war, but peace between the Elites and Humans, the survival of both protagonists and the eradication of the flood.
+While some of the expanded universe material is much darker than the games (for instance, a lot of Halo: Evolutions's stories, like Stomping on the Heels of a Fuss and The Mona Lisa, end with betrayal and the death of basically everyone), the games are much more hopeful, though with a lot of Heroic Sacrifices.
+Halo 3 ends the original trilogy with not only the end of the war, but peace between the Elites and Humans, the survival of both protagonists and the eradication of the Flood.

 The Witcher novels and games lean heavily on the cynical side.
 However it has moments of idealism...the "Beauty and The Beast" quest in the first game if Vincent is spared is one example.
 Saskia is a major idealist in the Witcher 2 (although it allows others to use her easily).
 Ves is also another when she helps an elven woman held captive and raped by Loredo give birth.